Flight Training - N2S Stearmans, SNJ/AT-6 'Texans' and "Twin Beeches"(the D-18 in civil life)

-Officer of a Mediterranean-based destroyer, to report for flight training
+Officer of Mediterranean-based destroyer USS Edison, to report for flight

 There would be many intermediate hurdles.
 I began Navy flight training totally devoid of flying skills but many in my phase of the flight program came with some flying skills.
-(Still, I finished "primary flight training" and would be authorized to check out a Stearman and fly to another airport, all before before I had a valid driver's license.)
-I am going to take some lines here to tell readers something about my primary flight training experience.
+I finished "primary flight training" and would be authorized to check out a Stearman and fly to another airport, all before before I had a valid driver's license.
+I am going to take some lines here to tell readers something about my fight training experience.
 Some of this is in the book pictured above left.

 Pictured next is the first plane I would learn to fly in "Primary" phase flight training at NAS Ottumwa, Iowa..

 Navy N2S-3 primary flight training aircraft of WW II, a "Stearman," configured pretty much as it was when I was a student pilot in 1944.
-In this view, shown at a 'fly-in' at Galesburg Illinois, the photo provided by Malcolm Barker, who found these pages, and realized that he and I went through pilot crew training in Navy PB4Y-2 Privateer aircraft at about the same time, and reported to a sister squadron (VP-107, VP-110 and VP-122) at NAS Whidbey Island, Washington, in 1946 for deployment to NAS Kodiak , Alaska.
+In this view, shown at a 'fly-in' at Galesburg Illinois, the photo is provided by Malcolm Barker, who found these pages, and realized that he and I went through pilot crew training in Navy PB4Y-2 Privateer aircraft at about the same He reported to a sister squadron (VP-107 for me, VP-122 for him) at NAS Whidbey Island, Washington, in 1946 .
+These squadrons rotated deploymens to NAS Kodiak , Alaska.

 Learning to solo.

 We did have grass outlying fields, but the main student training field at NAS Ottumwa Iowa consisted of two asphalt paved mats.